Encode-guidelines/guidelines/docs/database.md

 hero_height: is-small
 ---

-##Description of the ENCODE Database and the ENCODE
+## Description of the ENCODE Database and the ENCODE
-teaching modules##
+teaching module

 The [ENCODE database](https://gn.biblhertz.it/encode/)
 is designed to contain innovative and customisable